Dexter is a pastor who enjoys reading and studying the Bible to inspire and empower others

 And secondly, God, in spite of being holy.
 He continues to create the right environment for which fallen men can have a good relationship with him.

-In my previous article, "15 Bible Verses About Friendship and the Qualities of a True Friend."
-I wrote an inspirational exposition about friendship.
-But in this piece, I aim to present to you a mild theological expression about friendship.
+In my previous article about, "choosing your friends wisely" I wrote an inspirational exposition about friendship.
+But in this piece, I aim to present a mild theological expression about friendship.

 And with that said.
 I want to point your attention to the book of Genesis.
 Which by the way, is the book of beginnings.
 It records the beginning of time, life, sin, salvation, and even friendship.